currencysecrets/mql4/README.md

 Feature Requests
 ----------------

-If you any feature requests or amendments to be made to the code please let me know!!
+If you have any feature requests or amendments to be made to the code please let me know!!